 History and physical exam findings for hypertrichosis differ between types of hypertrichosis.
 In generalized forms of hypertrichosis, the patient will present with lanugo hair, vellus hair, or terminal hair covering a majority of their body.
 Transformation of terminal hair to lanugo hair can be seen.

 There are several disorders characterized by congenital generalized hypertrichosis.
-Congenital hypertrichosis lanuginosa presents rather dramatically; the entire body surface, except for the palms, soles, dorsal hands and feet, and prepuce, is covered with fine, silver-gray to blond lanugo hair.
+Congenital hypertrichosis lanuginosa presents rather dramatically; the entire body surface, except for the palms, soles, dorsal hands and feet, and prepuce are covered with fine, silver-gray to blond lanugo hair.
 Hair may grow up to 10 centimeters in length, giving a "werewolf" appearance.
 Congenital hypertrichosis lanuginosa may present with dental anomalies, glaucoma, pyloric stenosis, and photophobia.

 Hypertrichosis universalis congenita sometimes referred to as Ambras syndrome, presents with fine, silky, light-colored long hair primarily involving the face, ears, shoulders, and nose.
 It is associated with minor facial dysmorphism, supernumerary nipples, and dental anomalies.